Boris considers Brexit deal rebellion as he ‘tells DUP to withhold support’

 Ahead of discussions tonight, Mark Francois, chairman of the ERG, said he hoped that “we won’t find any nasty surprises which would materially undermine the position of Northern Ireland”.

+The Independent understands Mr Sunak will give several days before the Commons vote he promised on Monday.
+One ERG source said they had been told the vote won’t be held this week.

+But some supportive MPs fear a delay will give hardliners too much time to discover things they don’t like about the Windsor deal.

 Northern Ireland minister and former Brexit rebel Steve Baker was one of the most ardent backers of the deal.
-“I think this is capable of bringing this awful rollercoaster row to an end, if the DUP are satisfied with it.
-I think it’s an incredibly important moment.”
+“I think this is capable of bringing this awful rollercoaster row to an end, if the DUP are satisfied with it.”

 Foreign secretary James Cleverly said it was a “really, really good result”, but said the DUP still needed time and space to consider the details